ickb/proposal/README.md

 As seen with [calculations](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation) the actual withdrawn CKB amount depends on the timing of the request of withdrawal transaction in respect to the epoch batch.

-While in our case the Protocol proceed by un-wrapping CKB++ transactions into base NervosDAO transactions:
+While in our case the protocol proceed by un-wrapping CKB++ transactions into base NervosDAO transactions:

 - the CKB++ holder **freely** chooses from the pool a deposit to withdraw from.
 All deposits are of a fixed CKB++-equivalent size, the only differentiating factor between them is the recurring maturity date;
-- with the first transaction the user sends to the protocol the fixed amount of CKB++ and chooses the specific deposit to withdraw from, while the Protocol in turn assigns to the user that specific deposit and burns the received CKB++;
+- with the first transaction the user sends to the protocol the fixed amount of CKB++ and chooses the specific deposit to withdraw from, while the protocol in turn assigns to the user that specific deposit and burns the received CKB++;
 - with the second transaction the user withdraws the equivalent CKB amount.
 Same constraints as with the second NervosDAO transaction.

 ## Incentivization Layer

 ### Incentivization Layer is On-Chain, Trust-Less & Decentralized

-As for the Core, the Incentivization Layer of the Protocol lives completely on-chain, once deployed it's independent from any entity, so it's not upgradable.
-This Layer exist as the Protocol needs to incentivize a well time distributed deposit pool and needs to dis-incentivize actions that leads to the opposite.
+As for the Core, the Incentivization Layer of the protocol lives completely on-chain, once deployed it's independent from any entity, so it's not upgradable.
+This Layer exist as the protocol needs to incentivize a well time distributed deposit pool and needs to dis-incentivize actions that leads to the opposite.
 Since direct access to the Core Layer is disabled this layer cannot be bypassed.

 ### Adding Incentives and Disincentives